A specialist degree which immerses you in the challenges of global business in today’s disruptive economy.

 This degree will prepare you for a career as a leader in multinational businesses or international start-ups.

-This three-year degree combines a selection of core modules and electives, along with a choice of language options.
+This degree combines a selection of core modules and electives, along with a choice of language options.

 The curriculum is structured around an entrepreneurial challenge, supported by modules that introduce the transferable skills you will need for a career in business.